- An intervention is a planned meeting to convince a person who has alcohol dependence that they have a problem.

-Among those Americans who abuse alcohol, many are able to reduce their drinking without any formal treatment after recognizing the effects their drinking has on themselves and the people around them.
+Among Americans who abuse alcohol, many are able to reduce their drinking without any formal treatment.
 But some drinkers can’t do it alone.

-In order to convince a person who suffers from alcohol dependence that they have a problem, families, doctors, and friends may have to stage an intervention.
-This is a meeting in which you face your loved one and explain that you are concerned about their health and well being.
+Families and friends may have to stage an intervention to convince a person with alcohol dependence that they have a problem.
+An intervention is a meeting in which you face your loved one and explain that you are concerned about their health and well-being.
 From this intervention, you can hopefully direct the addict toward a doctor, detox program, or support group that can help them face the realities of addiction and get on the path to recovery.

-An intervention allows relatives and friends to present their loved one with the opportunity to accept his or her problem and make changes before the problem becomes significantly worse.
+An intervention allows relatives and friends to present their loved one with the opportunity to accept their problem and make changes before the problem becomes significantly worse.
 An intervention can help do the following:

 - It can provide the occasion for friends and relatives to offer examples of how alcoholism has been destructive and had a detrimental impact on the addicted person and the people around them.